-- Premajor and/or Elective course for A.A. and A.S. - Social/Behavioral Science Gen. Ed. course for A.A.S. and A.G.E.
+• Premaior and/or Elective course for A.A. and A.S.

 SPA SPANISH

 SPA-111 Elementary Spanish I 3 (3-0) Fall Spring

 This course introduces the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Spanish and demonstrate cultural awareness.(1997 SU) This course has been approved to satisfy the following requirement(s):